KareemMoneeam/KareemMoneeam/README.md

 ## 👋 Hi there, I'm Kareem Abd El-Moneam

-🎓 Senior IT Student at Cairo University, Faculty of Computers and Artificial Intelligence
+🎓 Graduate from Cairo University, Faculty of Computers and Artificial Intelligence

 🚀 Here's what you can expect from my GitHub profile:
 - A collection of personal projects and contributions to open-source repositories.